 Palo Duro canyon isn’t far from Amarillo.

-From either of these bench’s, the view is spectacular.
 Light comes to our side of the planet as the other side turns dark.
 The switch from dark to light comes quickly.
-Within thirty minutes we go from a place where we can’t see the creek in the bottom of the canyon to a point in time we can see the entire creek, as well as homes and houses on the rim of the far side of the canyon.
+Within thirty minutes we go from a point where I can’t see the creek in the bottom of the canyon to a point I can see the entire creek, as well as homes and houses on the rim of the far side of the canyon.

-I wonder who is sitting on bench’s on the other side of the world this morning, looking at a spectacular sunset, the flip side of my morning?
+I wonder who is sitting on a bench on the other side of the world looking at a spectacular sunset, the flip side of my morning?

-I wonder if they are saying, like us, ” This is a million dollar view? ”
+I wonder if they are saying, like me, ” This is a million dollar view? ”

-There are small paths leading out to the benches so I know my brother Alan gets out here often.
+There are small paths leading out to the benches so I know my brother Alan gets out here too.

-This morning, I sit a while and hunker down in my light jacket.
+This morning, I hunker down in my light jacket.

-On Thanksgivings, when I visit, we watch football after turkey dinner and I always fall asleep.
+On Thanksgivings, when I visit, we watch football after turkey dinner and I fall asleep.

-Having one day a year where you are thankful just doesn’t seem like enough.
+Having just one day a year where you are thankful and celebrate just doesn’t seem like enough.